apsarabiswokarma/apsarabiswokarma/README.md

 ## <img src = "https://miro.medium.com/max/1100/0*pYJar6AxR4E6tXuD.gif" width = 50px height = 50px> I'm Apsara Bishwokarma!

 Software Engineer with a passion for building innovative applications and exploring new technologies.
-I enjoy experimenting with different programming languages and frameworks.I'm currently learning React Next js and have completed several projects using Html,Css,Javascript,Dart and Flutter.I'm  also passionate about artificial intelligence and neural networks.
+I enjoy experimenting with different programming languages and frameworks.I'm currently learning React Next js and have completed several projects using Html,Css,Javascript,Dart and Flutter.
 ## Interests
 Outside of coding, I'm an avid Hiker ,Trekker.
 I find pleasure and inspiration in the beauty of the natural world.
 Also I'm passionate about exploring the written world.
 Books have a special place in my heart as they transport me to different worlds and expand my imagination.